 Betterment: Step by Step

-Here are the steps for investing on Betterment.
+Here are the steps for investing in Betterment.

 - Go to the home page and click Get Started.
-The screens will take you through a series of questions to sign up, including email, password, legal name, and phone number.
+The screen will ask you a series of questions to sign up, including email, password, legal name, and phone number.
 You’ll also have to read and agree to certain conditions.

-- After you’ve finished setting up your account, you’ll go to an introductory page that gives you the option to set a goal for your savings, invest for retirement, or answer a few questions to get a recommendation.
+- After setting up your account, you’ll go to an introductory page that allows you to set a goal for your savings, invest for retirement, or answer a few questions to get a recommendation.
 I chose to answer the questions for recommendations.

-- When I click on the option to answer questions, I got a new screen to enter my address.
-(You must be a U.S resident.)
+- When I clicked on the option to answer questions, I got a new screen asking me to enter my address.
+(You must be a U.S. resident.)

 - The next page asked for my Social Security number and birthdate.
 The following page asked me to choose security questions.

 - Next, I answer questions about my motivations, such as retirement planning, saving for emergencies, or becoming a homeowner.
-Then, the app makes recommendations based on my choices and gives me an opportunity to set goals.
+The app then makes recommendations based on my choices and gives me an opportunity to set goals.

 - The next page depends on what I choose.
-I chose that I wanted general investing.
+I chose general investing.
 I received a page that asked me whether I wanted them to pick a portfolio for me.
-(That choice would give me a low-cost core ETF with a mixture of stocks and bonds.
+(That choice would give me a low-cost core ETF with a mixture of stocks and bonds.)
 Another alternative is to choose one of the curated portfolios.
-The third option is to build my own portfolio.
+The third option is to build my portfolio.

-I chose a curated socially responsible portfolio.
-When I did that, I received another list of choices.
+I chose a curated, socially responsible portfolio, and when I did that, I received another list of choices.

 I was asked to choose among a broad impact portfolio (which focuses on environmental, corporate governance, and socially responsible goals), a climate impact portfolio (environmentally friendly), or a socially responsible portfolio (diversity).
 I chose the broad portfolio.

 On the next page, I saw the automatic recommended allocation.
-Betterment had determined that I should have 73 percent stocks and 27 percent bonds because I had indicated my investment horizon to be over the next 10 years.
+Betterment had determined that I should have 73 percent stocks and 27 percent bonds because I had indicated my investment horizon over the next ten years.
 The mix of investments and weights includes:

 - U.S. Socially Responsible Stocks – Large Cap ESGU -28.9%